tensorflow/datasets/docs/add_dataset.md

 }))
 ```

-The `tf.data.Dataset` object associated with the defined info will be:
+The items in `tf.data.Dataset` object would look like:

 ```
 {